HL7/davinci-ra/input/pagecontent/profiles.md

-List of profiles that define constrains on FHIR resources for systems conforming to this Implementation Guide.
+List of profiles that define constrains on FHIR resources for systems conforming to this implementation guide.

 |Resource Type|Profile Name|Link to Profile|
 |---|---|---|